I wrote that you shouldn’t use slideshows on your home page years ago, but it’s time to review and update those reasons again.

 - A play/pause button (unless the slideshow doesn’t autoplay)

 - Slide navigation thumbnails

-- Slides that advance no more than every 5 seconds
+- Slides that advance no more than every 5 seconds when playing

 - Appropriate contrast for text that’s on top of images